google/pprof/doc/README.md

 * **-base= _profile_:** useful for subtracting a cumulative profile, like a [golang block profile](https://golang.org/doc/diagnostics.html#profiling), from another cumulative profile collected from the same program at a later time.
-When comparing cumulative profiles collected on the same profile, percentages in the output are relative to the difference between the total for the source profile and the total for the base profile.
+When comparing cumulative profiles collected on the same program, percentages in the output are relative to the difference between the total for the source profile and the total for the base profile.